Self-Hosted

 Even when using external LLM providers, API access carries a smaller risk and exposure profile than full SaaS platforms.
 API requests are retained for a shorter time and might be better protected then full ChatGPT-like Web App platforms hosting your entire data indefinitely, and having much larger attack surface.
 Many reputable LLM providers also offer Zero Data Retention (ZDR) guarantees.

-A specialized guardrails module compatible with LiteLLM, and configurable via the ControlTower admin dashboard.
+A specialized guardrails module compatible with LiteLLM and configurable via the ControlTower admin dashboard — covering PII, secrets, and other policy-sensitive content on both inbound prompts and outbound responses.

 LiteLLM request Detection Heuristic · Fast · High Recall candidates Cache Dedup Lookups new only LLM Classifier Local LLM · True / False + true positive Fail / Redact Block · Mask · Log Triggered per-request inside LiteLLM guardrails callback